thivakaran-mnm/Financial_Document_Classification/README.md

 Text classification is crucial in Natural Language Processing (NLP), where the goal is to categorize text data into predefined labels.
 In this project, we focus on classifying financial documents based on their textual content.

+## Features

+-Extracts text from HTML files.

+-Cleans and preprocesses the extracted text.

+-Transforms the text into TF-IDF vectors.

+-Predicts the category of the financial statement using a pre-trained classification model.

+## Requirements

+-Python 3.1

+-Streamlit

+-NLTK

+-BeautifulSoup4

+-scikit-learn

+-pickle

 ## Approach

 ### Data Sources